 Creating a skill matrix:

 Don’t just make a vague list of job requirements.
 Make each point quantifiable.
-Example, if your rephrase your requirement from something like:
+For example, if you rephrase your requirement from something like:

 - P2: Skilled in as HTML5, CSS3, JSON, and API usage